-Schwartzen Precil has trained over 50 youth serving leaders to help prepare students to succeed in school and the workforce.
+Schwartzen Precil has trained over 80 youth serving leaders in several states to help prepare students to succeed in school and the workforce.

-Participants of HLG leadership training's have the opportunity to reflect on their sense of responsibility, compassion, and integrity, needed to thrive in a academia and professional setting.
+Participants of HLG leadership training's have the opportunity to reflect on their sense of responsibility, compassion, and integrity.

 Schwartzen Precil discovered the power of transforming adversity into positive energy after growing up in New York City foster care.
 As an expert in leadership development for millennials faced with early onset traumas, Schwartzen battled homelessness to become a highly sought after keynote speaker and inspiring presenter.